Dimitris112/rum-away-testp4/README.md

   </tr>
 </table>

+### Tools used

+- Git: Used commands such as `git` `add` - `commit -m "message'` - `push`.
+- Github: Used as the code hosting.
+- [Font awesome](https://fontawesome.com/): Used for a variety of icons through the pages.
+- [Favicon io](https://favicon.io/favicon-converter/): Used to generate the faveicon.
+- [Balsamiq](https://balsamiq.com/wireframes/desktop/): Used to create the wireframes - desktop version.
+- [TinyPNG](https://tinypng.com/): Used to compress each image used in the project for optimal load times.
+- [dbdiagraim.io](https://dbdiagram.io/home): Used to create the ERD.

 ## Deployment

 ### via Heroku

 1. Navigate to [heroku](https://www.heroku.com/home) and create an account.
-2. Click `Create new app` and enter the app name and choose your region, hit `create app`.
+2. Click `Create new app`, enter the app name and choose your region, hit `create app`.
 3. Click **Deploy** and in the _Deployment method_ option choose **Github**.
 Enter the repository's name and click connect, you can leave the branch deployment to `main`.
    > You need to have created your github repository.
 4. Head to **Settings** and click `Reveal config vars`